zaandahl/rstanosl/README.md

 devtools::install_github("zaandahl/rstanosl")
 ```

 If you want you can also install the package with a vignette.
+You need to install `bayesplot` prior to building the vignette.
 This will take a few minutes to create:

 ```r